 Due to the index nature of the financial product, its sustainability indicators are directly linked to the ones of the tracked index.
 Consequently the performance of the financial product with regard to sustainability indicators representative of the alignment of the reference benchmark with the environmental or social characteristics promoted are the ones disclosed above under the question "How did the sustainability indicators perform?"

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+financial product attains the environmental or social characteristics that they promote.